lemonyte/dvd-screensaver/readme.md

 By [LemonPi314](https://github.com/LemonPi314)

 Bouncing DVD logo screensaver for Windows.
-## Credit
-Example project by Edwin Kofler (eankeen) from https://repl.it/talk/learn/A-Starter-Guide-to-Pygame/
-Images from Google Images and the example project
 ## Requirements
 - Windows operating system
 - 15 MB of free space if you are using the `.exe` or `.scr` file
 - 17 MB of free space for temporary files if you are using the `.exe` or `.scr` file
 ## Usage
-### `.exe` File
-Download the `dvd-screensaver.exe` file from the [latest release](https://github.com/LemonPi314/dvd-screensaver/releases/latest) and run it from any directory with this command: `./dvd-screensaver.exe -s`.
-The `.exe` file is only dependent on temporary files it creates which get deleted when the program exits.
 ### `.scr` File
-Make sure you have administrator permissions on your PC.
-Download the screensaver file `dvd-screensaver.scr` from the [latest release](https://github.com/LemonPi314/dvd-screensaver/releases/latest) and move it to `C:\Windows\System32`.
+Download the `dvd-screensaver.scr` file from the [latest release](https://github.com/LemonPi314/dvd-screensaver/releases/latest) and optionally move it to a user folder like `%APPDATA%/LemonPi314/dvd-screensaver`.
 Right click on it and select "Install".
 In the screensaver settings menu select "dvd-screensaver".
+Moving the file to the `System32` folder is known to cause issues with x86 builds.
+### `.exe` File
+Download the `dvd-screensaver.exe` file from the [latest release](https://github.com/LemonPi314/dvd-screensaver/releases/latest) and run it from file's directory with this command: `./dvd-screensaver.exe -s`.
+The `.exe` file is only dependent on temporary files it creates which get deleted when the program exits.
+This file is identical to `dvd-screensaver.scr` with the only difference being the file extension.
 ### `.py` File
 #### Requirements
 - [Python 3.9](https://www.python.org/downloads/) or higher